diyjac/SDC-P3/README.md

 Total params: 147148

+### Loosely Based on NVIDIA's model.
 ![NVIDIA Architecture](./NVIDIA_CNN.png)

-More details of this architecture can be obtained in the NVIDIA paper as referenced earlier.
+More details of this architecture will be re-documented soon.
 In the final architecture, we also included additional pre-processing steps.
 These are:

 - 1. Resize the image from 320x160 to 200x66.
 - 2. Convert the 200x66 image from RGB to YUV.